As seen in:

 Teamwork skills consist of interrelated abilities that let you work effectively in an organized group.
-Teamwork skills are vital to employers, as teams are a basic organizational unit within many companies.
+They are vital to employers, as teams are a basic organizational unit within many companies.
 Teamwork happens when people cooperate and use their individual skills to achieve common goals.
 Top teamwork skills include:

 Top 10 Teamwork Skills—Examples

-The ability to get your point across, and truly understand what other people want to tell you is the cornerstone of effective teamwork.
-And it doesn’t matter if you communicate in person, via email, instant messages, or on the phone—the exchange of information must be effective regardless of the medium.
+The ability to get your point across and truly understand what other people want to tell you is the cornerstone of effective teamwork.
+And it doesn’t matter if you communicate in person, via email writing, instant messages, or on the phone—the exchange of information must be effective regardless of the medium.
 Plus, the nonverbal aspects of communication are just as important.
 Great teams nurture a culture of openness and mutual trust.
 Everyone must feel safe enough to speak their mind.

 2. Conflict resolution